 How does performance marketing work?

-Performance marketing helps create a partnership between two parties:the advertisers(merchants or clients) andthe publishers(affiliates or agencies).
+Performance marketing helps create a partnership between two parties:the advertisers(merchants or clients) andthe publishers(affiliates or marketing agencies).
 This marketing method calls for the advertiser to pay the publishers when a specific action is completed.

 Performance marketing payment model

-It’s worth noting that advertisers and publishers can set up different commissions for each of their individual campaigns, following any of the performance marketing payment models listed below.
+It’s worth noting that advertisers and publishers can set up different commissions for each of their individual campaigns following any of the performance marketing payment models listed below.

-Advertisers favor the pay per sale model, as they only pay the affiliate when a sale is generated from the affiliate’s referral traffic.
+Pay per sale (PPS):Advertisers favor the pay per sale model as they only pay the affiliate when a sale is generated from the affiliate’s referral traffic.

-A pay per lead method allows the affiliate to earn a commission when the referred visitors perform a specific lead action (free trial, newsletter, survey form, etc.).
+Pay per lead (PPL):A pay-per-lead method allows the affiliate to earn a commission when the referred visitors perform a specific lead action (free trial, newsletter, survey form, etc.).
 No payment is made for visitors who don’t sign up.
 Publishers prefer this model as they only have to generate a lead to get paid and don’t have to worry about a paid plan upgrade.

-Payment is dependent on a qualified click through from the publisher’s site to a specific page on the advertiser’s website.
+Pay per click (PPC):Payment depends on a qualified click-through from the publisher’s site to a specific page on the advertiser’s website.
 A predetermined payment for each click is set prior to launching the campaign.

 Types of performance marketing